duke-wyf/duke-wyf.github.io/_pages/publications.md

 ## Recent Manuscripts

-- **Deterministic Edge Connectivity using Subquadratic Cut Queries**
+- **Deterministic Edge Connectivity and Max Flow using Subquadratic Cut Queries**
   with Aditya Anand and Thatchaphol Saranurak
+  *In submission*

 ## Conference Papers